 If you’re unsure of any of these answers, start by checking out your competition.
 Visit their clothing stores or websites to figure out how they are positioning their products and who their target demographic seems to be.

 Once you have a firm idea of who fits in your target market, consider interviewing a few people who fit the profile of your target consumer.
-Be sure to listen carefully to what they have to say and don’t be afraid to pivot your business idea as necessary to suit their needs.
+Be sure to listen carefully to what they have to say, especially any pain points, and don’t be afraid to pivot your business idea as necessary to suit their needs.

 At its core, a business plan is meant to serve as a roadmap for your business.
 When completed, it will provide an explanation of how you intend to move forward with each of the core aspects of your business, from marketing to finance.